-☐ USE ONLY A DEEP CYCLE BATTERY FOR RV USE.
-Car batteries (CCA rating) are not designed for RV applications.
+USE ONLY A DEEP CYCLE BATTERY FOR RV USE.
+Car batteries (CCA

-[If using multiple batteries they must be the same brand and type.
-Adding mor batteries will provide longer use of DC appliances when not on shore power but may reduce charging efficiency.
-[The battery works in conjunction with the converter to supply DC power to th RV.
-A battery is typically only necessary if you do a lot of dry camping or hav slideouts and/or a leveling system.
-[Reverse polarity fuse provides protection for the converter when a battery is used.
-If the battery is connected backwards to the fuse board this fuse would blow preventing damage to the converter.
-[Dimming or flickering lights usually indicates an overloaded converter.
-Remov some of the load by turning off DC lights or appliances.
-[Fan is controlled by load.
+If using multiple batteries they must be the same brand and type.
+Adding batteries will provide longer use of DC appliances when not on shore power may reduce charging efficiency.
+The battery works in conjunction with the converter to supply DC power t RV.
+A battery is typically only necessary if you do a lot of dry camping or slideouts and/or a leveling system.
+Reverse polarity fuse provides protection for the converter when a battery is If the battery is connected backwards to the fuse board this fuse would blow venting damage to the converter.
+Dimming or flickering lights usually indicates an overloaded converter.
+Resome of the load by turning off DC lights or appliances. nove Fan is controlled by load.
 It will begin running at 3 to 6 amp DC draw.
-It increase in speed with a higher load until 14 to 15 amps.
-Fan is at maximum speed an stays there even with more load.
-If load drops below 6 amps DC, the fan shuts of ▲ CAUTION re is important that the fluid level of any connected batteries be checked on a gular basis.
-All batteries will "gas" and lose some fluid when continuously onnected to any charging source (does not apply to "gel-cell" batteries). batter y. : necking for converter output voltage, the battery cables must be disconnected at the Make sure the converter is plugged into an AC source (105-132 AC volts).
-Checerter output voltage at the battery with a voltmeter.
-Place the voltmeter probes of the disconnected battery cables.
-If the voltage reads 13.6VDC with no load, the converter
+It increin speed with a higher load until 14 to 15 amps.
+Fan is at maximum speed stays there even with more load.
+If load drops below 6 amps DC, the fan shut d and ▲ CAUTION It is important that the fluid level of any connected batteries be checked on a regular basis.
+All batteries will "gas" and lose some fluid when continuously connected to any charging source (does not apply to "gel-cell" batteries).

+Before checking for converter output voltage, the battery cables must be disconnected at the battery.
+Make sure the converter is plugged into an AC source (105-132 AC volts).
+Check the converter output voltage at the battery with a voltmeter.
+Place the voltmeter probes on the disconnected battery cables.
+If the voltage reads 13.6VDC with no load, the converter is functioning properly.